darrelldavis/terraform-aws-minecraft/examples/s3-exists/README.md

-# Example using all defaults
+# Example using existing S3 bucket

 Note: This will create resources that are not "free tier" eligible.